kristians-kuhta/tagelect/README.md

 performs auto-completion fetching from specified source and has tag validations.

 # Key features
-* Allow user to add and remove tags
+* Allow user to add 🆕 and remove ❌ tags
-* Can have an auto-complete from source
+* Can have an auto-complete 🔎 from source
-* Tab-completes the first suggestion from source
+* Tab-completes 👉 the first suggestion from source
-* Has validations for duplicate tags, maximum allowed tags and tag format
+* Has validations 🛡 for duplicate tags, maximum allowed tags and tag format
-* Has a default set of CSS style rules, but custom class names can be specified
+* Has a default set of CSS style rules 🎨, but custom class names can be specified

-# Getting started
+# Getting started 🏄‍♀️

 ## Install package